4js-mikefolcher/java-jwt/README.md

 ```

 ### JWT Tutorial
-This code was modified from the original implementation \
+This code was modified from the original implementation done by com.metamug\
 Here is the original tutorial.
 https://metamug.com/article/security/jwt-java-tutorial-create-verify.html